zhenhua-zhang/asep/README.md

    regarding AUC (TP-FP)\: 0.78 vs 0.80.
 A bonus finding is: there's no significant difference between prediciton rate (0.90) and no information rate (0.882), in terms of accuracy.

+## Problems
+1. If the `--nested-cv` is not given, then the scripts picks up a model fitted by `RandomizedSearchCV` as a estimator for the cross validation.
+In this case, the validation is called outer validation, which enables the script to draw a ROC-AUC plot.
+However, th training report will be useless as it only records the report of the first fitting.
+(The code should be modified to fix this potential problem)